-For gut health and cardiometabolic benefits (i.e., lowering cholesterol and improving glycemic control) from oats and barley, the biological mechanism is rooted in the fact that they're soluble fibers.
+For gut health18 and cardiometabolic benefits (i.e., lowering cholesterol3 and improving glycemic control11) from oats and barley, the biological mechanism is rooted in the fact that they're soluble fibers.
 This means beta-glucans pull in water from the gut and form a viscous, gel-like substance, slowing down the transit of foods (and absorption of their components, like glucose and cholesterol) through your digestive tract.

 "This is how it regulates blood sugar levels, as sugar gets absorbed into the bloodstream more gradually," says Gillespie.
 "Beta-glucan is also indigestible by the body; this means that it passes through the GI tract without being broken down and absorbed.
 As it travels intact through the GI system, it can carry excess lipids, like cholesterol out with it."

 What are the potential side effects?